Records with Sonobeat in 1975 & 1976

 Bill's notes from the December 21, 1975, session identify the band's personnel as Al Davies, Derick O'Brien, Doke Ford, David (whose last name isn't indicated but who we believe may be Levy), and Frieda Borth.
 Back in 1969, Frieda is a member of Austin rock group Contraband that records with Sonobeat as a prize for winning the Austin Aqua Festival Battle of the Bands.
 Whenever Bill's notes add up the times of various tracks, it's a clear indication he's looking to assemble enough material for an album; here, in particular, he notes that It's Hard To Stop, Rock House, and a second take of Snatch It Back And Hold It together have a running time of 15 minutes 35 seconds, a little less than half an album.
 In the '60s and 70s, typical album running times hover around 40 minutes.
 Unfortunately, none of the band's material is ever commercially released.
 Somewhat suprisingly, we find no mentions in The Daily Texas or the Austin American-Statesman newspapers during this time period of Austin Blues-Rockers; no ads for the band's performances at local night clubs, no articles, no photos.
 This leads us to speculate that, at the time Austin Blues-Rockers records with Sonobeat, the band is just forming and building its set list, but never actually launches.
 But it's also interesting that the band is musically solid, with Frieda's knock-'em-out vocals backed by gifted musicians, so what happened?

 Austin Blues-Rockers' lead vocalist Frieda Borth is from the ultra-small Texas town of Pittsburg, roughly 125 miles east-northeast of Dallas and 325 miles north of Austin.
 In 1968, Frieda graduates high school and heads to Austin to attend The University of Texas, focusing on sociology.
 But she comes to Austin with rock 'n' roll in her blood – as a singer and guitarist – and ends up putting more time and energy into music than her college career, fueled in part by Austin's skyrocketing music scene.
-Frieda's a solid rock-blues singer, belting 'em out with genuine gusto and emotion and in 1970 joins Contraband, winners of the 1969 Austin Aqua Festival Battle of the Bands.
+Frieda's a solid rock-blues singer, belting 'em out with genuine gusto and emotion and in 1970 joins Contraband, which goes on to win the Austin Aqua Festival Battle of the Bands that year.
 After Contraband morphs into Calico, Frieda moves from Austin band to Austin band, landing with the Austin Blues-Rockers in 1975.
 About a year after the Austin Blues-Rockers' Sonobeat sessions, the unthinkable happens: Frieda and her friend and musical partner Christene (Christy Lou) Calhoun are the victims of a motorcycle-auto collision that takes Christy's life.
 Frieda's left arm is partialy paralyzed, and she loses the lower half of her left leg.
-But Frieda is resilient and makes a speedy recovery with the help of her family back in Pittsburg, Texas, telling Austin American-Statesman's Townsend Miller at the end of July that she's "playing guitar now and getting stronger.
+But Frieda is resilient and makes an extraordinary recovery with the help of her family back in Pittsburg, Texas, telling the Austin American-Statesman's Townsend Miller at the end of July that she's "playing guitar now and getting stronger.
 Can't wait to get back to Austin and back into music."
-Indeed, within a month, Frieda returns to Austin, and by December 1977, she's performing with Backbone.
+Indeed, within a month, Frieda returns to Austin, and by December 1977, she's performing with Backbone and later forms the Frieda Borth Band, playing clubs throughout Texas.
 In 1998, she lets go of her music career to devote full time to helping other amputees.
 In 2002, Frieda founds the Round Rock [Texas] Amputee Support Group, where she continues her uplifting work today.

 Frieda Borth: vocals